free web stats

 Although our silk fabric is machine washable, we strongly recommend you to hand wash it for it to last longer.
 Here's how 👇

-How to wash silk pillowcase, using white vinegar and delicate wash
+How to hand wash silk pillowcase, using white vinegar and delicate wash

 Silk is a delicate fabric and the more you look after it, the more it will look after you (your skin and hair too).